 Pets and assistance animals

-The RSPCA South Australia provides information on how to plan for the safety of your pets and assistance animals in emergencies, as well as what to do in different emergencies including bushfires and extreme heat.
+The RSPCA South Australia provides information on how to plan for the safety of your pets and assistance animals in emergencies, as well as what to do in different emergencies including bushfires and heatwaves.

 Horse SA has a comprehensive site on plans for 'stay or go', how to prepare your property and how to recover from an emergency event: